 1. Have as few tabs open as possible.
 People often struggle with this, but it’s probably easier to open a new tab and enter the address than it is to look through dozens of open tabs to find the right one.

-3. Check the address bar.
+3. Check the address bar if something doesn’t seem right.
 The site’s content might change, but the address won’t match it.

 4. Take a close look at the page.
 There may well be differences between it and the genuine site.
 You should look for spelling mistakes, poor phrasing and unusual layouts.